lenseswaenen/lenseswaenen.github.io/_posts/2021-03-14-nerd-sniping.md

 # Closing remarks

-As we are publishing this on $pi$-day, let's not forget that we can use this method to estimate $pi$.
+As we are publishing this on $\pi$-day, let's not forget that we can use this method to estimate $\pi$.
 Note that we achieve this by solving a sparse matrix containing only zeros, ones and minus ones, and a right-hand side which is completely zero except for one one, and one minus one.

 ```python